gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 The RAM array is heap-allocated the first time samples are loaded.
 Update/OTA mode returns from `beginSaveData()` before that load, so the ~14 KB is never held during an OTA.

+### Manual moves as a sample source

+Samples also come from **manual valve moves** driven over the BLE `valveControlBittset` path (mobile app / controller arrows), gated by `USE_MANUAL_SAMPLE_LOGGING`.
+This exists because the automatic preset path tends to undershoot big fills and therefore only ever logs *truncated* partial moves — it rarely reaches a high goal in one pulse, so the top of the fill/dump curve is starved of data.
+A manual hold is a single continuous open that reaches whatever pressure the user targets, with the real tank sag baked in, giving the goal-reaching coverage the model needs. `manualSampleLog.cpp` captures start pressure, settled tank, and the same-direction "others flowing" (counted from the bitset) at the open edge using cached reads on the BLE thread, then — `MANUAL_SETTLE_MS` (50 ms) after the close edge — the owning `Wheel::loop()` does the fresh end-pressure read and calls the same `recordLearnSample()`.
+Holds longer than `MANUAL_MAX_HOLD_MS` and height-sensor mode are skipped.
+It is pure data collection: no valve or prediction behavior changes.

 ---

 ## Phase 1 — batch training (closed-form least squares)